Our seminars and customized trainings are now available in a live interactive online format.

 - Help your most difficult students achieve daily successes and increase confidence

 - Develop strategies that address students with special needs

 A Message From Your Seminar Leader

 My bet is that we have a lot in common.
-I can visualize your classroom full of young, eager learners.
+I can visualize your classroom – in-person or online – full of young, eager learners.
 I imagine you are passionate about making an optimum day of learning for each of them.
-Today’s young learner, however, comes to us with a wide range of experiences and behaviors that can impede their social development, learning and disrupt valuable class time for all learners.
+Today's young learner, however, comes to us with a wide range of experiences and behaviors that can impede their social development, learning and disrupt valuable class time for all learners.
 They may not follow directions, take turns, keep their hands to themselves or they cry, scream, and run around or out of the classroom.
 Strategies that you have successfully utilized in the past may not be working with these students.

 I am excited to give you a toolkit filled with strategies to help you and your students develop the skills and behaviors necessary to be successful inside and outside the classroom.
 All of this and more in an engaging, multi-media, fast-paced day!